-Video is one the most popular ways to deliver and consume content on the internet.
+Video is one of the most popular ways to deliver and consume content on the internet.

 Facebook, Twitter, and Snapchat all encourage people to watch and share short, informal videos.
 This makes employees particularly receptive to video in corporate learning programs.